See the latest building permits for McLean County

 NORMAL

-Barton Malow Co., Southfield, Mich., issued permit June 26 for $1.9 million to remodel the paint shop and boiler replacement area at Rivian Automotive LLC, 100 N. Rivian Motorway.
+Barton Malow Co., Southfield, Mich., issued permit July 7 for $4.69 million to remodel stamping and final assembly areas at Rivian Automotive LLC, 100 N. Rivian Motorway.

+D.P.
+Dough, doing business as Doug Fiala, issued permit July 7 for $575,765 to build Fiala Brothers Brewery at 127 E. Beaufort St.

 MCLEAN COUNTY